Can A Jury Award Damages Inconsistent With The Evidence In A Personal Injury Case?

 It is important to understand that in any personal injury case, proving a defendant’s negligence is just one step in the process.
 Even when a defendant is clearly 100 percent at-fault–indeed, even where the defense concedes liability–the plaintiff must then prove the nature and amount of their damages.
 Simply asking the jury for an unspecified amount of money does not work, especially with regard to economic damages, where there must be specific financial losses tied to the original accident.

-If you need legal advice and representation in connection with your personal injury claim and would like to speak with an experienced Boca Raton auto accident lawyer, contact the Leifer Law Firm today to schedule a free consultation.
+If you need legal advice and representation in connection with your personal injury claim and would like to speak with an experienced Boca Raton auto accident lawyer, Contact Leifer & Ramirez today to schedule a free consultation.